×

 Posidonia Energy Zero Glamping, Chalkidiki, Greece

-Posidonia is widely regarded as the first Glamping (Glamorous + Camping) tourism development ever designed in Greece.
-The project pioneered a new form of hospitality by combining high-end accommodation with the relaxed, nature-immersed character of camping, celebrating the distinctive Mediterranean landscape and the timeless green-and-blue identity of Chalkidiki, in Northern Greece.
+Posidonia is widely recognised as the first Glamping tourism development ever designed in Greece.
+The project introduced a pioneering hospitality model that combined high end accommodation with the relaxed, nature immersed character of camping.
+Rooted in the distinctive Mediterranean landscape of Chalkidiki, it celebrated the region’s timeless green and blue identity, framing forest and sea as integral components of the guest experience.

-Although the project was never realised—following the transfer of the site to a private owner through the Hellenic privatisation fund—it is still considered Greece’s first glamping concept.
-More importantly, Posidonia laid the conceptual and strategic foundations for the legislative framework that later enabled this form of hospitality to emerge in Greece, influencing how nature-based luxury tourism is understood, designed, and regulated today.
+Although never realised, following the transfer of the site to a private owner through the Hellenic privatisation fund, Posidonia remains Greece’s first glamping concept.
+More significantly, it established the conceptual and strategic foundations for the legislative framework that later enabled this hospitality typology to emerge, influencing how nature based luxury tourism is designed and regulated in Greece today.

 Location: